-The park is completely free to enter!
+Minoh Park is also completely free to enter,

 Getting to Minoh Park From Osaka

-Minoo park is located approximately 30 minutes outside of Osaka city centre.
+Minoh Park is located approximately 30 minutes outside of Osaka city centre.

-A one way trip should cost ¥280.
+A one way trip should cost around ¥280.

 What To Do In Minoh Park